 Over the next several decades, perhaps even the century, we will move towards a much more highly automated mobility space.
 The question is not if, it is when.
 It also will depend on when we can build the trust necessary to accelerate the process into business opportunities.
 For example, will it be 5 years or 20 years before I walk out of my front door in the middle of the day and decide to call a robo-taxi?
 Am I going to drive with a new experience that doesn’t necessarily require me to touch the wheel?
 Or am I going to allow someone else at the whims of the computer monitor or someplace else in the world to drive something into my driveway and pick my kids up and take them to school?

-Learn more: see Dr. Bryan Reimer with fellow panelists Dr. Karl Iagnemma of nuTonomy (acquired by Aptiv), Dr. Ola Bostrom of Veoneer, and moderator Regina Savage of Morgan Stanley discuss the future of AI in automotive at the Emotion AI Summit on September 6th.
-We hope to see you there!
+Learn more: Dr. Bryan Reimer joined fellow panelists Dr. Karl Iagnemma of nuTonomy (acquired by Aptiv), Dr. Ola Bostrom of Veoneer, and moderator Regina Savage of Morgan Stanley to discuss the future of AI in automotive at the Emotion AI Summit on September 6th.
+See their discussion by downloading the sessions now.